-The first step in that direction is to add a Button Configuration, so let's do that.
+The first step in that direction is to add a Button Configuration.

 In the opened window, fill in the fields with the following values: